-We have an attractive financial profile with gross margins of 34.3% and Adjusted EBITDA margins of 18.4% for the LTM Period.
+We have an attractive financial profile with gross margins of 34.3% and Adjusted EBITDA margins of 19.3% for the year ended December 31, 2014.

-The refinish end-market serves as the foundation of our financial profile, representing 42% of our consolidated net sales for the LTM Period.
+The refinish end-market serves as the foundation of our financial profile, representing 42% of our consolidated net sales for the year ended December 31, 2014.
 Our track record of consistent price increases driving strong Adjusted EBITDA performance and low levels of maintenance capital expenditures has allowed us to consistently generate strong cash flows that we are re-investing in the business to position us for future earnings growth.

-We have generated year-over-year net sales and Adjusted EBITDA growth for each of the five full quarters since the Acquisition, driven in part by the initial impact of our transformational growth initiatives.
+We have generated year-over-year Adjusted EBITDA growth for each of the seven full quarters since the Acquisition, driven in part by the initial impact of our transformational growth initiatives.
 In addition, we have implemented numerous initiatives intended to reduce our fixed and variable costs and improve working capital productivity.
 Examples include transitioning our IT systems to more cost-effective solutions that better meet our needs as an independent company, developing a global procurement team to reduce procurement costs, and investing in a European manufacturing re-alignment to position the region for profitable growth.
 We believe that these initiatives will continue to generate significant cost savings in the future.
 Many are in their early stages of implementation and have only recently begun to contribute to our financial results.